iiVeil/EzYoutubeDL/README.md

 ## Dist folder

-This folder is meant to be all use, main.exe will be the program inside **be sure to create a shortcut outside**
+This folder is meant to be all use, main.exe will be the program inside

 **FFMPEG IS REQUIRED INSIDE DIST FOLDER**

 > ### EzYoutubeDL
 >  - dist
 >    - _contents_
->  - Shortcut to main.exe
+>  - EzYoutubeDL (shortcut is made relative by using a command prompt workaround)
->  - Completed files will appear here
+>  - _Completed files will appear here_